solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

 <iframe height='400' scrolling='no' title='OZXQWp' src='https://solplay.de/TinyAdventureTwo/index.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 80%;'>
 </iframe>

+The full source code ready to deploy you can find in this [Solana Playground example](https://beta.solpg.io/tutorials/tiny-adventure-two)

 I big benefit of a blockchain game is that you can reward players for actions in a game.
-To store sol we first create a program derived address (PDA).
+To store sol in a program we first need to create a program derived address (PDA).
 This means that it is an account that the program can sign for.
 Using the [Anchor Framework](https://www.anchor-lang.com/) this is pretty straight forward as you can see for the chest_vault account below you just need to add a seeds value to the account.

 ```js